shahriarsss/facial-recognition-authentication/readme.txt

 == Changelog ==

+= 1.1.0 - 2025-03-07 =
+* Added "Manage Account" section for users to change password, delete account, and update photo.
+* Implemented OTP verification with facial recognition for secure account changes.
+* New account activation email sent during registration, with 24-hour expiration.
+* Users can only register with a single email address.

-= 1.0.3 - 2025-02-24 =
+= 1.0.4 - 2025-02-24 =
-* Added image quality checks for registration and login (face detection, clarity, and size).
-* Improved user guidance for capturing clear, close-up photos.
+* Improved photo quality for better facial recognition accuracy.
+* Minor bug fixes and performance improvements.

 = 1.0.3 - 2025-02-23 =
 * Fixed login issue where FormData was not sending correctly, ensuring proper authentication with domain validation.